-Annual Fatal and Serious Injury crashes that involved a bicyclist or pedestrian in the MPA are shown in Figure 12.
-Fatal bicycleand pedestrian-involved crashes peaked in 2021 with two (2), while each year typically saw one (1) fatal bicycle- or pedestrian-involved Fatal crash (on average).
+Annual Fatal and Serious Injury crashes that involved a bicyclist or pedestrian in the MPA are shown in Figure 15.
+Fatal bicycleand pedestrian-involved crashes were highest in 2021 with two (2), while each year typically saw one (1) fatal bicycle- or pedestrian-involved Fatal crash (on average).